luxfi/evm/docs/releasing/README.md

 ## When to release

-- When [AvalancheGo](https://github.com/ava-labs/avalanchego/releases) increases its RPC chain VM protocol version, which you can also check in [its `version/compatibility.json`](https://github.com/ava-labs/avalanchego/blob/master/version/compatibility.json)
+- When [AvalancheGo](https://github.com/luxfi/avalanchego/releases) increases its RPC chain VM protocol version, which you can also check in [its `version/compatibility.json`](https://github.com/luxfi/avalanchego/blob/master/version/compatibility.json)
-- When Subnet-EVM needs to release a new feature or bug fix.
+- When EVM needs to release a new feature or bug fix.

 ## Procedure